SOM-Research/jsonDiscoverer/README.md

 To understand better how each class work you can have a look at the [inner workings](http://som-research.uoc.edu/tools/jsonDiscoverer/#/doc) section of the webpage. and the [javadoc documentation](http://som-research.uoc.edu/tools/jsonDiscoverer/#/javadoc).

-We also recomment you to have a look at project `jsonDiscoverer.examples`, where you will be able to find some Java examples to use the discoverers and the toolset.
+We also recomment you to have a look at project `jsonDiscoverer.examples`, where you will find some Java examples to use the discoverers and the toolset.

 **As Web application**.
 The web application can be deployed as a WAR container file in your Tomcat (currently tested in Tomcat 7).
 As it is need some configuration before generating the WAR, we cannot provided a pre-compiled one.